-But sometimes a story isn't interested in either of these with a figure.
-It neither wants him to be lionized or necessarily vilified, but at the same time it can't resist taking some of the shine off of them.
+But sometimes a story isn't interested in either of these.
+It neither wants them to be lionized or necessarily vilified, but at the same time it can't resist taking some of the shine off of them.
 While this could easily be just an attempt to humanize these figures and try to be more historically accurate, it's often far too easy to go that extra step and stuff a bit of Straw Loser in there.
 The result is a Historical Downgrade: while either a heroic or villainous shift could be said to be an increase in status, this take is definitely a lessening of stature no matter where the figure started out.

-Those who have been lauded by history are most often made the target of this, but those who got the short end of the stick aren't immune... especially when their villainous portrayal is more pathetic than intimidating
+Those who have been lauded by history are most often made the target of this, but those who got the short end of the stick aren't immune... especially when their villainous portrayal is more pathetic than intimidating.

-- The 2010 Robin Hood movie was quite fond of this, the most obvious example being King Richard, who wobbles around the battlefield drunk and winds up being killed by a French cook taking a potshot.
+- The 2010 Robin Hood movie was quite fond of this, the most obvious example being King Richard the Lionheart, who wobbles around the battlefield drunk and winds up being killed by a French cook taking a potshot.
 Prince (and then King) John meanders between this and the villainous version.
 The Sheriff definitely gets this, being rendered so laughably incompetent that even if he had been given a chance for villainy, he probably couldn't have managed it.

 - The Masters of Rome series of novels does this to Brutus, who is portrayed as a basically decent person (at least compared to most of the other characters), but with the flaws of greed, timidity, pedantry and cowardice.